inEXASCALE/pychop/README.md

 #### (II).
 Fixed point quantization

-Similar to floating point quantization, one can set corresponding backend.
-The dominant parameters are ibits and fbits, which are referred to as the bitwidth of integer part and fractional part, respectively.
+Similar to floating point quantization, one can set the corresponding backend.
+The dominant parameters are ibits and fbits, which are the bitwidths of the integer part and the fractional part, respectively.

 ```Python
 pychop.backend('numpy')